Stanford Alumni Consulting Team (ACT)

 Stanford ACT Monterey Bay

-The services of the Stanford Alumni Consulting Team (ACT) in Monterey Bay are offered by the Stanford University Graduate School of Business Alumni Association in partnership with the Community Foundation for Monterey County.
-The Stanford ACT in Monterey Bay is composed of nine consultants.
-The members of the team hold one doctorate, nine master’s degrees, including six MBA’s (from Stanford and Harvard).
+The services of the Stanford Alumni Consulting Team (ACT) in Monterey Bay are offered by the Stanford University Graduate School of Business Alumni Association with the Community Foundation for Monterey County as an outreach partner.
+The Stanford ACT in Monterey Bay is composed of ten consultants.
+The members of the team hold two doctorates and nine master’s degrees, including six MBA’s (from Stanford and Harvard).
 In addition, the members average over 30 years of senior management experience.
 Their experience ranges from startups to key management roles in five corporations with revenues over a billion dollars each.

 Stanford ACT member since 2002 specializing in marketing and strategic planning.
 BA Economics, MBA, Stanford University.
 18 years of management experience in Marketing, Business Planning, and Channel Development, 21 years at Hewlett Packard; several years at SRI International, and other consulting firms.
 Responsible for a $600M business at HP; strong services and process background.